-Let me say this first, this little E70 looks very, very nice.
+Let me say this first: this little Acebeam E70 Mini looks very, very nice.
 But I was a little afraid it could have some sharp edges and a sharp pointy bezel.
 Fortunately, I was wrong.
 The bezel isn’t very aggressive, and there are no real sharp edges.
-So, carrying it in your pocket shouldn’t be a problem, even though it may look like a tactical style light instead of an EDC.
+So, carrying it in your pocket shouldn’t be a problem, even though it may look like a tactical-style light instead of an EDC.

-The E70 mini uses a single e-switch which is located at the rear.
+The E70 mini uses a single e-switch located at the rear.
 It copied this from the larger E70, with a similar design, and is easy to use.
-The flat rear also makes it quite stable to tail stand.
+The flat rear also makes it quite stable to tailstand.

-You don’t need to worry about having your E70 mini roll off the table because of the pocket clip.
+Because of the pocket clip, you don’t need to worry about having your E70 mini roll off the table.
 And talking about the pocket clip, it does look a little different from your average clip.
-And if you don’t like using the clip, you’re not stuck, because it’s removable with a Torx screwdriver.
+And if you don’t like using the clip, you’re not stuck because it’s removable with a Torx screwdriver.

 Not having a clip will make it feel a bit less grippy, but even without the clip, it’s not slippery.
 That is due to all the machining as well as the black matte anodization.

-If you want, you can try to attach the lanyard, but you probably need some sort of picking tool to help you out.
-I believe there are 2 holes on the side, specifically to loop the lanyard in, but it’s kind of impossible to do that, by hand.
+If you want, you can try to attach the lanyard, but you probably need some picking tool to help you out.
+I believe there are 2 holes on the side, specifically to loop the lanyard in, but it’s impossible to do that by hand.

 Build Quality, and Warranty

-And to increase the prettiness, you can add your own tritium vials or glow tubes.
+You can add tritium vials or glow tubes to increase the prettiness.
 The latter option is much cheaper and easier to find.
-That way you can make the E70 mini look like a UFO, lol.
-But you’d need 12 of them, so make sure you save up for that, if you want to buy the former option.
-Trits are hard to find, and usually cost about $6-$8 per tube, so do the math.
+That way, you can make the E70 mini look like a UFO, lol.
+But you’d need 12 of them, so make sure you save up for that if you want to buy the former option.
+Trits are hard to find and usually cost about $6-$8 per tube, so do the math.

-You can only unscrew the head from the body, because the tailcap isn’t removable without tools.
-The battery needs to be inserted from the front, with the positive terminal towards the head.
+You can only unscrew the head from the body because the tailcap isn’t removable without tools.
+The battery must be inserted from the front, with the positive terminal towards the head.

 The coating on the flashlights has a nice matte finish, which is a little sensitive to dirt, but I haven’t seen any chips or damage yet.

-But in short, you get 5 years warranty, where the dealer will repair or replace your flashlight with the same/similar model.
+But in short, you get a 5-year warranty, where the dealer will repair or replace your flashlight with the same/similar model.
 After those 5 years, Acebeam (or the dealer) will attempt to repair your light at the cost of spare parts and shipping.

 LED, Lens, Bezel, Beam, and Reflector

-There are a total of 3 LEDs, sitting behind a TIR optic, and with a max combined output of 2,000 lumens.
-There seems to be a protective glass lens in front of the TIR, because I can see some purplish hue when reflecting light.
+There are a total of 3 LEDs sitting behind a TIR optic, with a maximum combined output of 2,000 lumens.
+There seems to be a protective glass lens in front of the TIR because I can see some purplish hue when reflecting light.
 This is normal for lenses with anti-reflective coatings.